I Know It's Fiction. Shut Up.

 We missed out, but I still want in…mainly because getting into Hall H feels like a goal to justify the unhinged emotional investment I’ve made in fictional people.

-I’m not a screenwriter.
-I don’t run a billion-dollar franchise.
+I’m not a screenwriter, and I don’t run a billion-dollar franchise.
 I’m sure my loved ones were hoping that by this point in my life, I’d be writing think pieces on The Seventh Seal or pontificating on The Double Life of Veronique.

 Instead, here I am.
-Poring over MCU deets like they pay me.
+Poring over MCU data like they pay me.

 [1] I could dissect Bergman’s existential dread or Kieslowski’s metaphysical symbolism.
 But I’d rather unpack RDJ's new villain era.
-Priorities.
+Cause you know...priorities.

-To be fair, Endgame was that perfect storm of timing, spectacle, and payoff of a movie that ruined us for everything after.
+To be fair, Endgame was that perfect storm of timing, spectacle, and payoff of a movie that ruined us for everything Marvel afterward.

 [2] I’m a grown adult with mortgages, deadlines, and actual problems, but somehow, Marvel still takes up real estate e in my brain.

-I hadn’t squirmed that much since The Incredible Hulk, a film so irrelevant even Edward Norton won't talk about it, and he starred in it.
-Which totally tracks, since the rewrite battles, the control issues, and the general vibe all had one thing in common: him.
+I hadn’t squirmed that much since The Incredible Hulk, a film so...off that even Edward Norton won't talk about it, and he starred in it.
+Which totally makes sense, since all its major issues seemingly all had one thing in common: him.

-Love and Thunder was somehow dumber and less emotionally coherent.
+Love and Thunder was somehow worse than that.

 [3] I’m so sorry, Mr. Hemsworth.
 Still a big fan, though.
 Just… not of whatever that was.

-Being a Marvel fan began to feel… complicated.
-I had to specify the era, like, “Yes, I love Marvel…but not that Marvel.”
-So I did what any emotionally mature fan does: I pretended I’d moved on.
-But I hadn’t.
-Not really.
+Being a Marvel fan began to feel complicated; you had to specify the era, like, “Yes, I love Marvel…but not that Marvel.”
+So I did what any emotionally mature person does: I pretended I’d moved on.
+But I hadn’t, not really.

 The Avengers: Doomsday cast reveal shattered records: 275 million digital views, 3.1 million social interactions.
 The biggest Marvel Studios livestream ever.